kmaclin17/kmaclin17.github.io/_posts/2020-08-23-first-post.md

 While I am not pursuing a career in writing or "digital" writing, I think that learning how to write on the web is so important.
 I have always loved writing and always try to take courses that help better my writing skills and I thought this course would be a great way to do that!
 I am excited to learn more through this course and get to read everyones blog posts!

+Oh and also, here is a webiste I love (shameless plug) https://www.a21.org/index.php?site=true!